Bridgewater’s Commencement Exercises will be held Saturday, May 2, 2020 at 10:00 a.m. under the tent on the Campus Mall.

-The four guests with tickets will be seated in the reserved seating section under the tent on the Campus Mall; other guests will be seated in the open seating area.
+The four guests with tickets will be seated in the reserved seating section under the tent on the Campus Mall; guests without tickets will be seated in the open seating area.
 There will also be two sections for handicapped seating.
 One section will be for reserved-seating ticket holders.
 The other section will be an open handicapped seating area.

 In the event of inclement weather, only those guests with reserved-seating tickets will be seated under the tent on the Campus Mall.
 Other guests may watch the ceremony on screens located in the remote viewing locations.
 Tickets are not required for the Baccalaureate Service.